Jaime Munguía: Professional career

-WBO light middleweight champion
+Light middleweight

 Munguía vs. Ali

 Munguía turned professional in 2013 and compiled a record of 28-0 before challenging and beating American Sadam Ali on 12 May 2018 for the WBO junior middleweight title.

 Munguía vs. Smith

 In his first defense on 21 July 2018, Munguía scored a unanimous decision victory over former light middleweight champion Liam Smith, with scores of 119-108, 117-110 and 116-111.
 Munguía had knocked Smith down in the sixth round.

 Munguía vs. Cook

 Munguía scored a third-round technical knockout victory against Brandon Cook on the undercard of Canelo Álvarez vs Gennady Golovkin II on 15 September 2018 for another successful defense of his world title.

 Munguía vs. Hogan

 On 13 April 2019, Munguía returned to defend his title against mandatory challenger Dennis Hogan.
 Munguía won by controversial majority decision.

 Munguía vs. Allotey

 Munguía made the fifth defense of his WBO light middleweight title when he defeated Patrick Allotey by fourth-round technical knockout on 14 September 2019 in Carson, California.